 - Journey Management Software for managers, supervisors and field workers/drivers includes:

-- Numerous solutions are available as subscription models based on number of users, frequency of trips etc., and most include a mobile app.
+- Numerous solutions are available as subscription models based on the number of users, frequency of trips etc., and most include a mobile app.

 - Most of these solutions allow the flexibility to modify the overall workflow based upon how the company operates and includes features such as a short Question and Answer for the Driver to submit that is then reviewed to approve or deny the trip based upon rulesets that have been put in place by the company.

-- JM software is integrated into IVMS / GPS technology currently installed in the fleet to monitor real time progress.
+- JM software is integrated into IVMS / GPS technology currently installed in the fleet to monitor real-time progress.